dmotte/misc/knowledge/openssl-https/README.md

 ![](img/screen03-details-no-ca.png)

-This prevents users from adding the server certificate to their browsers as a trusted CA:
+That prevents users from adding the server certificate to their browsers as a trusted CA:

 ![](img/screen04-warning-no-ca.png)